 - Communication and social skills: Also, with this parenting style, positive communication is often used as a resource that will favor social skills in children.
 Therefore, it will improve their relationships with playmates, schoolmates, and caregivers.

-- Self-esteem: By giving your children a warm upbringing, you will be giving them power of decision and with this, their self-confidence will increase significantly.
+- Self-esteem: By giving your children a warm upbringing, you will be giving them the power of decision and with this, their self-confidence will increase significantly.

 - Autonomy and creativity: By giving them the freedom they need to assert their tastes and preferences, you are providing them with something invaluable: autonomy.
 Growing up in a home where they have responsibilities and rights promotes empowerment and self-determination, as well as creativity.